Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Introduction

+In this study, one of these types of NISQ-friendly problem instances is examined for its computational hardness using classical algorithms.
+We focus on two approaches: the commercial optimization software Gurobi \cite{gurobi} and the heuristic Simulated Annealing \cite{kirkpatrick1983optimization}.
+Simulated annealing is very general-purpose, meaning it can work quite well on a variety of different types of optimization problems, and therefore is typically considered as a performance baseline.
+Gurobi on the other hand serves as a powerful mathematical optimization solver tool, which in general we expect is closer to being state of the art for general purpose optimization.
+We note that simulated annealing is not a state of the art heuristic solver of optimization problems -- there exist algorithms which perform better than simulated annealing (especially when considering specific types of optimization problems), such as Simulated Quantum Annealing~\cite{simulated_quantum_annealing}, Tabu Search~\cite{tabu_search}, Parallel Tempering~\cite{parallel_tempering_ICM} and others, which for example are benchmarked in ref.~\cite{tasseff2022emergingpotentialquantumannealing}.

+The problem instances that we consider in this study are a type of discrete optimization problem, specifically random Ising models.
+The computational goal is to find the global minimum energy of the Ising model, or equivalently an optimal decision variable assignment.
 Specifically, this study examines the classical computational hardness of ground-state finding for two classes of random spin glass Ising models defined on heavy-hex graphs, those with only linear and quadratic polynomial terms and those with additional cubic (three body) terms, were introduced and defined in refs.~\cite{QAOA_QA_127, pelofske2023short}.
-This class of Ising models is designed to be extremely hardware compatible for current IBM Quantum superconducting qubit processors which have two-qubit gate operations that define a sparse graph structure that is generally known as heavy-hex \cite{Chamberland_2020}.
+This class of Ising models is designed to be extremely hardware compatible for current IBM Quantum superconducting qubit processors which have two-qubit gate operations that define a sparse graph structure that is generally known as heavy-hex \cite{Chamberland_2020, PRXQuantum.5.040334, benito2025comparativestudyquantumerror}.
 These heavy-hex Ising models, and in particular the implementation of the short-depth QAOA circuits that can sample these Ising models, have been subsequently been used in several studies \cite{barron2023provableboundsnoisefreeexpectation, pelofske2023scalingwholechipqaoahigherorder, sachdeva2024quantumoptimizationusing127qubit, mcgeoch2024commentcomparingoptimizationdwave}.